valtimo-platform/valtimo-documentation/extending-valtimo/plugin/custom-plugin-definition.md

     styleUrls: ['./sample-plugin-configuration.component.scss'],
 })
 export class SamplePluginConfigurationComponent
-    // Our components explicitly implements the PluginConfigurationComponent interface implements PluginConfigurationComponent, OnInit, OnDestroy {
+    // The component explicitly implements the PluginConfigurationComponent interface implements PluginConfigurationComponent, OnInit, OnDestroy {
     @Input() save$: Observable<void>;
     @Input() disabled$: Observable<boolean>;
     @Input() pluginId: string;
-    // If our plugin had already been saved, we expect a prefill configuration of the type SamplePluginConfig
+    // If the plugin had already been saved, a prefill configuration of the type SamplePluginConfig is expected
     @Input() prefillConfiguration$: Observable<SamplePluginConfig>;

-    // If our configuration data changes, we must output whether it is valid or not
+    // If the configuration data changes, output whether the data is valid or not
     @Output() valid: EventEmitter<boolean> = new EventEmitter<boolean>();
-    // If our configuration is valid, we output a configuration of the type SamplePluginConfig
+    // If the configuration is valid, output a configuration of the type SamplePluginConfig
     @Output() configuration: EventEmitter<SamplePluginConfig> =
         new EventEmitter<SamplePluginConfig>();